Teaching and learning

-There will inevitably be sessions that will be delivered digitally, including the live-streaming of some lectures, which we ask students to attend virtually and synchronously.
-However, there will be a shift to small group teaching, and all clinical pathology cases (CPCs), clinical microbiology cases (CMCs), tutorials, practical skills and clinical skills will be done face-to-face.
+There will inevitably be sessions that are delivered digitally, including the live-streaming of some lectures, which we ask students to attend virtually and synchronously.
+However, there is a shift to small group teaching, and all clinical pathology cases (CPCs), clinical microbiology cases (CMCs), tutorials, practical skills and clinical skills are done face-to-face.

 Due to the additional pressures for space imposed by physical distancing, we have taken the unusual, but innovative step of creating a unique ‘satellite campus’ at the historic Croke Park, home of the Gaelic Athletic Association (GAA).
 You can read more about this on the 'your campus' page.

 With the new health and safety protocols in place, all students must also attend an in-person induction so that they can familiarise themselves with the new social distancing and hygiene measures required to ensure their own safety and that of the RCSI community.

 Classes are ordinarily delivered at our University between 9am and 5pm, Monday to Friday, but to allow for students to be taught in smaller groups, we are changing our timetables, please consult the semester dates for your programme for more information.

 Our staff have been working hard to ensure that any element of the programmes that need to be delivered online are interactive, engaging and suitably challenging!